 - “Enable” which is a smaller and shorter grants programme for charities that have identified clear development needs.
 This funding aims to help the organisations deliver their mission more effectively.

 These grants are up to a total £15,000 for up to two years.
 The funding is available to registered charities and charitable incorporated organisations (CIOs) with an income of between £25,000 and £1 million.
 To be eligible, organisations are expected to be working with people 17 years or older, experiencing multiple disadvantage at one of the critical points in their life.
 The only exceptions are young people who are under 17 years of age and young parents or looked after children and disabled young people moving into independent living.

-It has been announced that “Invest” grants programme will re-open for applications on 22nd May 2017 and will close on the 16th June 2017.
+The “Invest” grants programme will is open for applications on 22nd May 2017 and will close on the 16th June 2017.